HomeDev GuideAPI Reference

 XHTML Editor

-The default XHTML editor installed with Optimizely is TinyMCE editor, a flexible WYSIWYG editor providing clean validated XHTML markup.
-A standard installation of Optimizely provides built-in editor functionality, like drag-and-drop of files and images from the Assets pane into the editor.
+The default XHTML editor installed with Optimizely is TinyMCE editor, a flexible WYSIWYG editor providing clean, validated XHTML markup.
+A standard installation of Optimizely provides built-in editor functionality, like drag-and-drop of files and images from the Assets panel into the editor.

 Content versioning

-You can add a Versions gadget to the assets pane in the user interface, to manage different versions of for example a page.
-See Work with versions.
+You can add a Versions gadget to the assets panel in the user interface, to manage different versions of, for example, a page.

 Most content items in Optimizely can be _versioned._Implementing IVersionable for a content item will add support for a set of content version states.
-The StartPublish and StopPublish properties for example, control the publish and expiration dates for content.
+The StartPublish and StopPublish properties, for example, control content publication and expiration dates.
 See Content versions.

 Content items are automatically versioned in a standard installation.
-The MaximumVersions attribute on the ContentOptions, defines the number of previously published content versions that the system will keep, default value is 20.
+The MaximumVersions attribute on the ContentOptions, defines the number of previously published content versions the system will keep, the default value is 20.

-You can compare different versions of a page to see what changes have been done in each version.
-See Compare versions.
+You can compare different page versions to see what changes were made in each version.